-A variety of risk management techniques are utilised to control and mitigate the market risks to the business is exposed to, including:
+A variety of risk management techniques are utilised to control and mitigate the market risks that the business is exposed to, including:

 - Asset liability matching strategy.
-The Society's investment portfolio is managed in such a way that the maturities have a duration that is matched to the estimated liability cash out flow profile, Matching is achieved in total by portfolio and fund. - Regular review of the Sector diversification of the portfolio. - Solvency monitoring though regular reviews of unrealised gains and losses.
+The Society's investment portfolio is managed in such a way that the maturities have a duration that is matched to the estimated liability cash out flow profile, Matching is achieved in total by portfolio and fund. - Regular review of the Sector diversification of the portfolio. - Solvency monitoring though regular reviews.
 Timely market updates and forecasts from the investment advisors covering interest rates, credit spreads and market development by sectors.